Memorable Manitobans: John Norquay (1841-1889)

 The first Premier born in the province, he received his primary education at St. John’s Collegiate School where he studied under Bishop Anderson and won a scholarship in 1854.
 After graduation he taught at Parkdale.
 In search of a better salary he quit teaching and entered the fur trade in the service of a Mr. House at White Horse Plains.
 He was not actively involved in the Red River Rebellion of 1869-1870.
 He farmed at High Bluff and was acclaimed for High Bluff in the first provincial election held in December 1870.

-When Premier Davis resigned in October 1878, Norquay formed the new government in conjunction with Joseph Royal and held the offices of Premier, President of the Executive Council, and Provincial Treasurer.
+When Premier Davis resigned in October 1878, Norquay formed the new government in conjunction with Joseph Royal and held the offices of Premier, President of the Executive Council, Provincial Treasurer (1878-1886), and Railway Commissioner (1886-1887).
 He presided over a province that was growing rapidly and shifting demographically towards Anglophone Protestants.
 Politics centred around railroads, with all Manitobans seeking a share of the Canadian Pacific Railway’s hoped-for competitors.
 Ottawa disallowed Manitoba railroad charter legislation in 1882.
 The railroad controversy eventually brought Norquay down in 1887, when he was unable to find financing for the Red River Valley Railway, which was intended to link Winnipeg with the United States, thanks to the intervention of Prime Minister Macdonald.

 He was an unsuccessful candidate for Marquette in the federal election of 1872.
 He sat for High Bluff in the Legislative Assembly of Manitoba, 1870-1874.
 In the general election of 1874 he was returned for St. Andrew’s, and was re-elected or acclaimed in the elections of 1878, 1879, 1883 and 1886.
 Norquay resigned the Treasury portfolio on 27 August 1886, and was appointed Railway Commissioner on 10 September 1886.
 Norquay resigned his remaining portfolios on 14 December 1887, and was succeeded by David Howard Harrison.
 Norquay was re-elected in the 1888 general election, in the riding of Kildonan, and became leader of the Opposition.

-In June 1862, he married Elizabeth Setter (1842-1933), daughter of George Setter and Isabella Kennedy, niece of William Kennedy.
-They had eight children: Thomas Norquay (1863-?), Isabella Jessie Anna Norquay, John George Norquay (1865-?), Alexander Norquay (1867-?), Horatio Clarence Norquay, Caroline Ellen Norquay (1871-1960, wife of John Edgar McAllister), Andrew James Norquay, and Aida Theodora Norquay (1881-1883).
+In June 1862, he married Elizabeth Setter (1842-1933, daughter of George Setter and Isabella Kennedy, niece of William Kennedy) and they had eight children: Thomas Norquay (1863-?), Isabella Jessie Anna Norquay, John George Norquay (1866-1948, father-in-law of Alfred Savage), Alexander Norquay (1867-?), Horatio Clarence Norquay, Caroline Ellen Norquay (1871-1960, wife of John Edgar McAllister), Andrew James Norquay, and Aida Theodora Norquay (1881-1883).
 He was a founding member of the Manitoba Historical Society, in 1879, and a member of the Manitoba Club and Anglican Synod and Executive Committee of Rupert’s Land.

 Norquay died unexpectedly on 5 July 1889 and was buried in the St. John's Cathedral Cemetery.
 At the time of his death he was the only MLA who had continuously held a seat in the Legislative Assembly since its inception.
 He is commemorated by Norquay Street, Norquay School, and Norquay Park in Winnipeg, and a commemorative plaque on the grounds of the Manitoba Legislature.
 His papers are at the Archives of Manitoba.